LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 but struggle way more than neurotypicals in jobs they hate.
 It took a while, but when I started talking with Dave, I knew Font Awesome was _it_.

-I’m still reeling from the mad rush of spending the past couple of months averaging 100-hour weeks to wrap up my PhD before I could start, but I couldn’t be more excited about this new chapter.
+I’m still reeling from the mad rush of spending the past couple of months averaging 100-hour weeks to wrap up my PhD before starting, but I couldn’t be more excited about this new chapter.

 I’m hoping to write a series of blog posts in the coming weeks about about my journey to this point.